Glasgow Women's Housing Association

 Glasgow Women's Housing Association (GWHA) was established in Glasgow, Scotland, in mid-1914 by the Independent Labour Party Housing Committee launched by Andrew McBride in 1913 and the Women's Labour League in reaction to the increasing rent prices and overcrowding exacerbated by the advent of the First World War.

 The Women's Labour League which included Jessie Ferguson and Mrs Nixon among its members promoted the formation of housing associations in each ward of the city affiliated to the GWHA.
 GWHA was non-political but campaigned for subsidised housing and criticised profiteering by landlords and the lack of municipal housing provision due to speculative urban development.
 The GWHA were instrumental in the organisation of the Glasgow Rent Strike of 1915. and were described as a 'major pre-war organisational effort in support of the strikes'.
-As a result of the rent strikes the Rent Act of 1915 was passed.
+As a result of the rent strikes the Rents and Mortgage Interest Restriction Act 1915 was passed.

-Eventually GWHA assisted the improvement of the post war Housing and Town Planning Act 1919 for municipal social housing.
+Eventually GWHA assisted the improvement of the post war Housing, Town Planning, &c.
+Act 1919 for municipal social housing.